An Evolution Equation Approach to Linear Quantum Field Theory: Klein--Gordon equation and Quantum Field Theory on curved space-times

 If $I=\mathbb{R}$, then the non-classical propagators can be understood as, say, operators $C_\mathrm{c}(I,L^2(\Sigma)) \to C(I,L^2(\Sigma))$.

-It is clear that the operator $K$ is Hermitian (or, as it is often termed, symmetric) on $C_\mathrm{c}^\infty(M)$.
+Suppose we impose the assumption of Prop.~\ref{analog}.
+It is then clear that the operator $K$ is Hermitian (or, as it is often termed, symmetric) on $C_\mathrm{c}^\infty(M)$.
 One can ask about the existence of its self-adjoint extensions.
-This is the subject of following conjecture, which is essentially a spacetime version of Conjecture \ref{coject}.
+This is the subject of following conjecture, which is essentially a spacetime version of Conj.~\ref{coject} and~\ref{conject2}.